hjlammi/Christmas/README.md

 # Christmas
 I wanted to make a Christmas greeting to send to my family.
-The application uses THREE.js to render spinning Christmas ball ornaments and falling snow.
+The application uses THREE.js to render spinning 3D Christmas ball ornaments and falling snow.
+My hubby introduced me to THREE.js and explained to me 3D concepts as I was not familiar with them.

 ## Address